-Many different units have been used to report the O2 consumption rate, OCR (Table 6).
+Many different units have been used to report the O_2 consumption rate, OCR (Table 6).
 SI base units provide the common reference to introduce the theoretical principles (Figure 5), and are used with appropriately chosen SI prefixes to express numerical data in the most practical format, with an effort towards unification within specific areas of application (Table 7).
 Reporting data in SI units-including the mole [mol], coulomb [C], joule [J], and second [s]-should be encouraged, particularly by journals that propose the use of SI units.

-Although volume is expressed as m3 using the SI base unit, the liter [dm3] is a conventional unit of volume for concentration and is used for most solution chemical kinetics.
-If one multiplies $I{0_2/N{ce}}$ by $\overline{C{Nce}}$, then the result will not only be the amount of O_2 [mol] consumed per time [s-1] in one liter $[L^{-1}]$, but also the change in O_2 concentration per second (for any volume of an ideally closed system).
-This is ideal for kinetic modeling as it blends with chemical rate equations where concentrations are typically expressed in mol·L-1 (Wagner et al 2011).
+Although volume is expressed as m3 using the SI base unit, the liter [dm3] is a volume conventional unit of for concentration and is used for most solution chemical kinetics.
+If one multiplies $I{0_2/\underline{N}ce}$ by C{Nce} , then the result will not only be the amount of O_2 [mol] consumed per time [s-1] in one liter [L-1], but also the change in O_2 concentration per second (for any volume of an ideally closed system).
+This is ideal for kinetic modeling as it blends with chemical rate equations where concentrations are typically expressed in mol·L-1 [135].
 In studies of multinuclear cells-such as differentiated skeletal muscle cells-it is easy to determine the number of nuclei but not the total number of cells.
-A generalized concept. therefore. is obtained bv substituting cells by nuclei as the sample entity.
+A generalized concept. therefore, is obtained bv substituting cells by nuclei as the sample entity.
 This does not hold, however, for nonnucleated platelets.